raresteak/bloodhoundce-stuff/operational.md

 5. Wait for ingestion to complete.
 6. Click Data Quality, select domain, inspect information.
 7. Click Explore to work with data.
+8. Click Cypher, then click the folder to open supplied searches.